pagkly/Zed/Investopedia3/How a Free Trade Agreement (FTA) Works.md

 Moreover, free trade is now an integral part of the financial system and the investing world.
 American investors now have access to most foreign financial markets and to a wider range of securities, currencies, and other financial products.

 However, completely free trade in the financial markets is unlikely in our times.
-There are many supranational regulatory organizations for world financial markets, including the [Basel Committee on Banking Supervision](https://www.investopedia.com/terms/b/baselcommittee.asp), the [International Organization of Securities Commission](https://www.investopedia.com/terms/i/iosco.asp) (IOSCO), and the Committee on Capital Movements and Invisible Transactions.
+There are many supranational regulatory organizations for world financial markets, including the [[Basel Committee on Banking Supervision]](https://www.investopedia.com/terms/b/baselcommittee.asp), the [[International Organization of Securities Commission]](https://www.investopedia.com/terms/i/iosco.asp) (IOSCO), and the Committee on Capital Movements and Invisible Transactions.

 ## Real-World Examples of Free Trade Agreements